boytpcm123/gitlab-ci-fastlane/README.md

 ### 2.2.5 [Firebase App Distribution](https://firebase.google.com/docs/app-distribution)

 After building your app, it's ready to be uploaded to a beta testing service of your choice.
-The beauty of **fastlane** is that you can easily switch beta provider, or even upload to multiple at once, without any extra work.
+The beauty of **Fastlane** is that you can easily switch beta provider, or even upload to multiple at once, without any extra work.

 [Firebase App Distribution](https://github.com/fastlane-community/fastlane-plugin-firebase_app_distribution) makes distributing your apps to trusted testers painless.
 By getting your apps onto testers' devices quickly, you can get feedback early and often.
 To learn more about Firebase App Distribution, go [here](https://firebase.google.com/docs/app-distribution).

-Because [Firebase App Distribution](https://github.com/fastlane-community/fastlane-plugin-firebase_app_distribution) is not a part of fastlane, so you need to install it as a [_Plugins_](https://docs.fastlane.tools/plugins/using-plugins/).
+Because [Firebase App Distribution](https://github.com/fastlane-community/fastlane-plugin-firebase_app_distribution) is not a part of Fastlane, so you need to install it as a [_Plugins_](https://docs.fastlane.tools/plugins/using-plugins/).
 Run this command:

 ```bash
 fastlane add_plugin firebase_app_distribution